waelkarman/Raspberry-Pi-Sysfs-GPIO-C-Library/README.md

 <br>
 <h4> Compiling </h4>
 Run <strong>make</strong> with root permission to compile and install the GPIO library.
-To build the Example Code, run <strong> make examples </strong>. <strong> make clean </strong> uninstalls the library.
+To build the example code, run <strong> make examples.</strong> Run <strong> make clean </strong> to uninstall the library and remove the compiled example code.

 <br>
 <h4>Code Reference</h4>